Blog Hero

 Is Blurred Vision After Cataract Surgery Normal?

 Cataract surgery can help remove the cloudy lens affecting your vision, improving your sight.
 If you receive this procedure, is blurry vision normal after surgery?
 Is blurriness nothing to worry about, or should you contact your eye doctor?
-Continue reading to learn more about cataracts, including if blurry vision is normal after cataract surgery.
+Continue reading to learn more about cataracts, including if cloudy vision is normal after cataract surgery.
 Let’s […]

 What Increases Your Risk of Cataracts?